 IAJGS welcomes its newest member, Sociedade de Genealogia Judaica do Rio de Janeiro (SGJRJ).

-On behalf of the IAJGS Board and our current membership, it is with great pleasure that we welcome Sociedade de Genealogia Judaica do Rio de Janeiro (SGJRJ) as the newest member of our growing family of IAJGS organizations.
+On behalf of the IAJGS Board and our current membership, it is with great pleasure that we welcome Sociedade de Genealogia Judaica do Rio de Janeiro (SGJRJ) as a new member of our growing family of IAJGS organizations.
 For more information about the Brazilian group, please contact their president, Charles Goldenzon at email@example.com

 The group is still in the process of arranging their meeting schedule but will probably hold their next meeting at the end of September.
 In addition, SGJRJ will also be considering projects to index records of all kinds from local Rio de Janeiro sources.
 If you are interested in joining the group and/or helping with their local projects, please contact Charles at the email address above.

-On behalf of the IAJGS Board and our current membership, it is with great pleasure that we welcome the Northeast Indiana Jewish Genealogy Society as the newest member of our growing family of IAJGS organizations.
+On behalf of the IAJGS Board and our current membership, it is with great pleasure that we welcome the Northeast Indiana Jewish Genealogy Society as a new member of our growing family of IAJGS organizations.
 For more information about the Fort Wayne, Indiana group, please see their website (https://neindianajgs.wordpress.com/) their Facebook page (https://www.facebook.com/NEIndianaJGS/) or contact Betsy Gephart at NEIndianaJGS@gmail.com.

 The group’s next meeting will be Sunday, November 4th at 2:00 PM in the Genealogy Center of the Allen County Public Library (900 Library Plaza, Fort Wayne).
 November’s meeting will feature Avrami Groll, JewishGen’s Director.
 Avrami will give an overview of the JewishGen site including new and underused features and updated databases.
 Additional meetings have been scheduled, program details to be announced.